-With What's My Note?, you use a smartphone or tablet, instead of a piano, to learn your notes.
-Photograph a page of the score, or import the score from a PDF file.
-Then touch individual notes in the photo to hear them played.
+With What’s My Note?, you use a smartphone or tablet, instead of a piano, to learn your notes.
+Photograph a page of the score, or import the score from a PDF or image file.
+Then press individual notes in the photo to hear them played.

 You control which notes are played, and how fast, as if notes were played on a piano.
 Phrases are played by sliding a finger from the start of the phrase to the end.
 Intervals can be repeated by sliding back and forth between two adjacent notes.

 What’s My Note? reads published choral music – the kind used by high school choruses, church choirs, barbershops and musical theater.
 For more information, see the Document Requirements page.

 Tap the lightbulb icon to view the Quick Start Guide: